Homelessness in England: Services for rough sleepers

 The Whitechapel Centre has provided similar services in Liverpool.

-Recent trends
+Data

 Localism Act

-A provision of the Localism Act gave Councils greater discretion to place those who are statutory homeless in private sector accommodation.
+A provision of the Localism Act gave councils greater discretion to place those who are statutory homeless in private sector accommodation.
 Critics have argued that this masks the level of homelessness by deterring people from applying in the first place.

 Critics have harshly critiqued the benefit cap and other welfare cuts, arguing that these policies lead to "social cleansing" and pointing to the displacement of families from inner London.

 Homelessness Prevention Programme

 Recognising that homelessness in England was a growing problem, the Government announced a £40m initiative in October 2016 to help prevent people becoming homeless.
 A network of Homelessness Prevention Trailblazer areas were funded to develop innovative approaches to prevent homelessness; early adopters included Greater Manchester, Newcastle and Southwark councils (HM Govt Homelessness Prevention Programme 17 October 2016).
 Prior to 2016, Newcastle upon Tyne had successfully applied a cooperative and preventative approach to homelessness by linking local government departments with other agencies and charities.